Expert Advice On Improving Your Home

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 In Arizona, HVAC contractors may possess one of several types of specialty residential or dual contractor licenses from the Arizona Registrar of Contractors, depending on which HVAC components they work on.
 Generally, four years of hands-on experience is required to apply for a license, and contractors must also be bonded.
 You should also check a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with great feedback and good customer testimonials.
+Pick a company with glowing feedback and stories of satisfied customers.

 Understand Work Details

-Make sure you understand the details of your project before starting.
-For HVAC repairs, have your provider specify which parts need replacement and why.
-Get confirmation that your technician will clean and test the system after the repair to ensure that everything works.
-For replacement, ask the contractor to explain the new HVAC system model, brand, energy efficiency, features, and estimated installation time.
+Always make sure you know what a company’s process looks like.
+When getting HVAC repairs, ask your provider to list which parts need replacement and explain why.
+Confirm that your technician will clean and test the full system at the end of the job to ensure proper operation.
+For replacement, ask your contractor to explain the new HVAC system brand, model, features, estimated installation time, and energy efficiency.
 Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 Compare Warranties

-Trustworthy HVAC companies stand behind their work with warranties.
-Look at warranties from different companies, remembering that broader coverage is better.
-Look for the company that offers the most coverage for a reasonable price.
+Trustworthy HVAC companies back their services with warranties.
+Compare warranties from different companies, keeping in mind that broader coverage is better.
+Look for the company that provides the most coverage for a reasonable price.

 Get Quote in Writing